lunarc/lunarc_docs/docs/authenticator_howto.md

 ![sample screen](images/selfservice_login.png "Desktop sample screen")

 Enter your normal LUNARC credentials.
 Make sure to select the **I am a human** checkbox.
-If all is OK you will receive a SMS with a OTP token and the next screen will display:
+If all is OK you will receive a SMS with a OTP token to the phone number registered in our system.
+The next screen will display:

 ![sample screen](images/selfservice_otp.png "Desktop sample screen")